(www.BlueCanyonProductions.com)

 CD: Jim Terr & Friends - "Demos and Diamonds"

 First Jim Terr CD ever!
 Critically acclaimed (see below).
-23 best Terr compositions written in the past 26 years, performed by Terr and many other artists, including Slim Pickens.
+23 best Terr compositions written 1973-1999, performed by Terr and many other artists, including Slim Pickens.

 A full 72 minutes of music for only, like, $15.